-The guidelines enable companies to compare greenhouse gas emissions along the life cycle of two products of equal benefit to users.
+The guidelines enable companies to compare greenhouse gas emissions along the life cycle of two solutions of equal benefit to users.

-With a more accurate picture of a product’s environmental performance, businesses along the value chain can be more confident in the sustainability of their purchasing decisions.
+With a more accurate picture of a product’s environmental performance, businesses along the value chain can be more confident in the sustainability of the solution they put on the market.

 Avoided Emissions Case Studies